It has been two long years since the Philippine government

 A number of military soldiers have guarded the city

 center since the start of the siege in 2017.
+Some wish to

 finally return to their families after more than two years